-DOJ will designate an office to be responsible for the overall implementation and oversight of the DOJ information quality guidelines and for producing the annual report to OMB documenting any complaints and how they were handled.
-Each of the DOJ components will designate an office responsible for ensuring the guidelines are adhered to within their component.
+The DOJ Justice Management Division will be responsible for the overall implementation and oversight of the DOJ information quality guidelines and for producing the annual report to OMB documenting any complaints and how they were handled.
+Each of the DOJ components will comply with the OMB and DOJ guidelines and designate an office responsible for ensuring the guidelines are adhered to within their component.
+Affected components may develop their own component-specific guidance and will establish complaint mechanisms by October 1, 2002.